Penmast/Chameleon/README.md

 ### Prerequisites

+**Note** Due to a compatibility problem in scapy, this software doesn't run on any windows version that is earlier than Windows 8.

 To run the project, you will need 2 third-parties sofware:

 - openvpn with the TAP Interface ( https://openvpn.net/index.php/open-source/downloads.html)